MASILab/Augmented-Reality-Programming-Challenge-Walkthrough/README.md

 # Maker Challenge: Augmented Reality Programming Challenge
-<p>In this maker challenge, students will explore augmented reality (AR) physiology programs, including muscle and bone overlays and a body tracking recording program, using Unity and Microsoft Visual Studio.
-Using the engineering design process, students will modify, enhance, and redesign the program to meet a real-world need.</p>
+<p>In this maker challenge, students will use Unity and Microsoft Visual Studio to explore augmented reality(AR) programs.
+Using the engineering design process, students will modify, enhance, and redesign one of the AR programs to meet a real-world need.
+Throughout this process, students will gain valuable coding skills by using the C# coding language to implement their changes.
+The following is a walkthrough that will provide students within an introduction to the engineering design process, show them how to navigate the AR demos, and provide resources for coding with C#.
+This walkthrough will also provide notes on good coding practices, and a rubric through which students can assess their work.</p>

 <h2>What is the Engineering Design Process?</h2>
 <p>The engineering design process is a process engineering teams use to solve problems.
 There are several steps involved, and the steps are <b>iterative</b>, meaning that steps are repated as many times as needed.
 The steps of the engineering design process are: ask, research, imagine, plan, create, test, and improve.
 You can learn more about the engineering design process <a href="https://www.teachengineering.org/design/designprocess">here</a>.</p>